arthurgonze/CG/README.md

-## Projects done for the RVA class
+## Projects done experimenting with VR and AR
+These projects were done in Visual Code with Javascript, Threejs, Aframe, Ar.js, and WebXR.
+I've used the live server extension of visual code to prototype and test my code modifications.

 ## Trabalho 1
 [Ex 01](https://arthurgonze.github.io/CG/T1/t1_ex01.html).